Kostya-Gladkiy/WhatsAppPlus/readme.md

 * Fixed an issue where WhatsAppPlus prompted to update on secure screens.
 To prevent this from happening again, you need to click on the "Use currently saved settings during sign-in and on secure screens (requires administrator privileges)" button in the NVDA general settings.
 * The gesture to accept a call has been changed to ALT+shift+Y, and the gesture to decline a call has been changed to ALT+shift+N. This is to ensure that these gestures do not conflict with UnigramPlus gestures.
 * Microphone and camera on/off gestures during a call now work correctly.
-*Removed gesture to set reaction to messages, since in the latest versions of WhatsApp, reactions are available directly from the context menu.
+* Removed gesture to set reaction to messages, since in the latest versions of WhatsApp, reactions are available directly from the context menu.

-### Version 1.8.0
+### Version 1.8.0 ###

 * The add-on has been tested to ensure compatibility with NVDA-2023.
 * Added a keyboard shortcut for selecting messages.
 To enter selection mode, press Ctrl+Space, and then use Space to select the next message.
 * A new function has been added to automatically announce activity in an open chat.
-By default, this feature is enabled by double-pressing the ALT+T combination.
-This helps users stay up-to-date on new messages and other chat activity.
+By default, this feature is enabled by double-pressing the ALT+T gesture.
+This helps users stay up to date with new messages and other chat activities.
-* The function that automatically announces new messages in the chat has been substantially revised for more stable operation.
+* The automatic reading of new chat messages has been significantly redesigned to be more stable.
 This ensures that users are alerted to new messages accurately and reliably.
-* Added labels to some unsigned buttons.
+* Added labels for some unlabeled buttons.

-### Version 1.7.0
+### Version 1.7.0 ###

 * Added a function that automatically announces the progress bar if the focus is on a message.
-* Added keyboard shortcut to report progress bar value if focus is on a message.
-By default, the ALT+U key combination is assigned to this function.
-If this combination is pressed twice, the function of automatic announcing of performance indicators will be enabled.
+* Added a keyboard shortcut to report the value of the progress bar when the focus is on a message.
+By default, the ALT+U gesture is assigned to this feature.
+If the gesture is pressed twice, the automatic announcement of the progress bar values will be enabled.
 * Fixed an issue where focus could not be moved to the chat list.
 * Added labels to some elements.

-### Version 1.6.0
+### Version 1.6.0 ###

 * Added ability to quickly reply to group members.
 To enter a message, it is enough to write the symbol "@" in the message entry field, use the up and down arrows to select who you want to reply to, and then press the Enter key.
 * Added ability to quickly insert emoticons.
 To do this, you must write a colon and the name of the emoticon you want to find in the message input field.
 Later, use the left and right arrow keys to find the desired emoticon and use the Enter key to insert it into the message input field.